fanekdem/aws-blog.de-projects/low-cost-serverless-rag-sqlite/README.md

 # Low-cost serverless RAG
 ![Image](img/low-cost-rag-architecture.png)

-This folder contain IaC to create a low-cost serverless RAG solution based on Athena, Lambda, S3 and Bedrock.
+This folder contains IaC to create a low-cost serverless RAG solution based on SQLite, SQLite-vss, Lambda, S3 and Bedrock.
-More information about the solution is available [in this blog article](https://www.tecracer.com/blog/2024/08/building-a-low-cost-serverless-retrieval-augmented-generation-rag-solution.html).
+More information about the solution is available [in this blog article](https://www.tecracer.com/blog/2024/08/embedded-embeddings-database-building-a-low-cost-serverless-rag-solution.html).

 The project assumes [Python3](https://www.python.org/downloads/) is available with [pip](https://pip.pypa.io/en/stable/installation/) as well as the [AWS CDK Toolkit](https://www.npmjs.com/package/aws-cdk).